 A more detailed account of the interaction between Special Branch and the INSLF can be found here: Special Branch and the Irish National Liberation Solidarity Front.

 Based in and around north London, the INSLF began by organising protests and events focusing on Irish solidarity.
-For this purpose, it started to publish the Irish Liberation Press, which soon became the main focus of the group, with members tasked with the sale and distribution of the paper.
-In London, members focused on selling the paper in Irish pubs, which was supplemented by sales trips to cities with sizeable Irish populations, such as Birmingham and Coventry.
+For this purpose, it began publishing the Irish Liberation Press, which soon became the group's main focus, with members tasked with selling and distributing the paper.
+In London, members focused on selling the paper in Irish pubs, with sales trips to cities with sizeable Irish populations, such as Birmingham and Coventry.

-A split and subsequent change of focus of the INSLF occurred in mid-1971, following suspicions that Davoren was moving the organisation away from an exclusively Irish focus, leading to some members leaving the organisation.
+A split and subsequent change of focus within the INSLF occurred in mid-1971, following suspicions that Davoren was moving the organisation away from an exclusively Irish focus, leading some members to leave.
 Renaming itself the Revolutionary Communist League, the remainder of the group continued to be dominated by Davoren and replaced the Irish Liberation Press with the Voice of the People.

 Sources